Carry-on Baggage - General

 On flights from an international terminal (including domestic flights), liquids, aerosols and gels (LAGs) such as toiletries are required to be 100mls or less and must be displayed within a clear resealable plastic bag and screened at the screening checkpoint.

 Transiting passengers at Australian international airports (Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney) are permitted to take duty free LAGs purchases onboard their next international flight after they have been cleared at the screening checkpoint within the airport.

-Duty free LAGs need to have been purchased at an airport retail outlet or onboard an inbound international flight and must be contained within a clear sealed plastic bag, such as a STEB (security tamper evident bag), and accompanied by a proof of purchase receipt.
+Duty free LAGs need to have been purchased at an airport retail outlet or onboard an inbound international flight and must be contained within secure, tamper-evident bags (STEBs) and accompanied by a proof of purchase receipt.
 Passengers should note that despite passing through Australian transit screening points, such LAGs items may be confiscated at other overseas airport transit screening points.
 For more information visit the TravelSECURE website.

 If you need to travel with a hypodermic needle you will be required to declare it at the airport screening point.
 For more information refer to the Medical Assistance page.

 For information about security screening at airports, refer to the Australian Government travel security website.

 - Keep Carry-on Baggage as light as possible as there can be considerable distances to walk at some airports and space inside the cabin is limited.

 - If you are carrying fragile or valuable items, ensure they are appropriately packed.